Velyikyiy Bychkiv, Ukraine Великий Бичків, Yкраïна

 In Yiddish, Velyikyiy Bychkiv was known as Bitshkof.

-Velyikyiy Bychkiv is located about 5 miles ENE of Bila Tserkva (Tiszafejéregyháza), on the Tisza River and Romanian border.
+Velyikyiy Bychkiv is located about five miles east-northeast of Bila Tserkva (Tiszafejéregyháza), on the Tisza River and Romanian border.

 Jews probably settled in Velyikyiy Bychkiv in the first half of the 18th century.